A-m-i-t-M/Whackiest/README.md

 #### Donations
 - Enter a donation amount and complete the transaction securely using Stripe Payments Gateway API.

+### Chotu_Nandi: Your Mandir Query Companion 🙏

+Chotu_Nandi is an interactive chatbot powered by Botpress and ChatGPT 4.0 mini, designed to answer all your general queries about temples across India.
+Whether you're looking for directions, nearby temples, or the best times to visit, Chotu_Nandi has got you covered with accurate and friendly responses.
+Perfect for travelers and devotees alike!

 ## How to Use

 - Clone the repository.